octaviotron/zimbra/notes-cluster.md

 192.168.0.3    cups03.domain.tld     cups03
 ```

-Disable SELinux Policies in all systems:
+Disable SELinux Policies in all nodes:

-First, disable SELinux in the current running system:

 ```
 setenforce 0
 ```

-Then, disable it in the next boot, changing the following line in /etc/selinux/config
+Then, disable it for next reboots, changing the following line in **/etc/selinux/config** in all nodes:
 ```
 SELINUX=permissive
 ```

 Enable prots in Firewall:
 ```
 firewall-cmd --permanent --add-port={25,80,110,143,389,443,465,587,993,995,5222,5223,9071,7071}/tcp
 firewall-cmd --reload